Emily O'Brien: Life and career

 Emily then portrayed Julia in the 2014 supernatural horror film Pernicious, directed by James Cullen Bressack.

 She also voiced Gamora in the Telltale video game, Guardians of the Galaxy: The Telltale Series.
-She has received wide recognition for her portrayal of Special Agent Iman Avesta in Batman: The Enemy Within, a fan of Batman.
-O'Brien is partially deaf, and teared up having to voice a scene where the character could be rendered deaf by the Riddler.
-While the game itself was moderately received, her performance was generally praised by critics.
+She voiced Special Agent Iman Avesta in Batman: The Enemy Within, a fan of Batman.
+O'Brien is partially deaf, and teared up having to voice a scene where Avesta can be rendered deaf by the Riddler.

 In 2018, she briefly played Jillian Marshall in the Focus on the Family radio program Adventures in Odyssey.
 That same year, she provided the voice of Renee Chandler in the CW Seed animated series Constantine: City of Demons.
 She also appeared as the suspicious Portia in the thriller Dangerous Matrimony, then signed on to play the voice of Ruth the human mother and wife of the Ambassador of Earth in the upcoming dark fantasy motion comic Dagon Troll World Chronicles that is set to be released in 2021.
 She reprised the role of Gamora in Marvel: Ultimate Alliance 3: The Black Order.

 O'Brien appeared in Hideo Kojima's 2019 game Death Stranding as the voices of Bridget and the young Amelie Strand, characters using the likeness of Lindsay Wagner.
 She has several projects in hand that are currently in post-production, like Vampire Dad, Iris, and Beautifully Flawed.

 In May 2020, it was announced that O'Brien had joined the cast of Days of Our Lives in the role of Gwen Rizczech.
 She made her first appearance on 1 June of the same year.

-Personal life
+On October 2, 2023, it was announced she would assume the role of Theresa Donovan on Days of Our Lives.

-Her mother is Persian and her father is British & Irish.
-Emily's parents, Flora and Michael, say, “Acting is the only thing she wanted to do.”
-She has a sister named Natalie.
-O'Brien speaks Persian fluently and has studied French and Spanish.
-She was born and raised in England and is capable of multiple British dialects plus various other European accents.
-She also sings professionally and is currently the national narrator for the eBay and PayPal campaign.
+In November 2024, it was announced O'Brien would return to play Theresa in March 2025, before reprising her role as Gwen Rizczech in July 2025 on Days of Our Lives.